dulle90griet/gb-terrifictotes-dcf/README.md

 6. An [S3 bucket](https://aws.amazon.com/s3/) for remote storage of Terraform state files

-7. A PostgreSQL OLTP database organized according to the proper schema (see [#Demo](#Demo)), accessible remotely via public IP or URL and receiving frequent ongoing updates.
+7. A PostgreSQL OLTP database organized according to the proper schema (see [#Demo](#Demo)), accessible remotely via public IP or URL and receiving frequent ongoing updates

-8. A second PostgreSQL database, accessible remotely via public IP or URL, which will be used for the data warehouse.
+8. A second PostgreSQL database, accessible remotely via public IP or URL, which will be used for the data warehouse

-## Usage
+## Setup

 ### Project Setup